About Us

 Charge: The purpose of the Committee is to advise and collaborate with USTA NorCal staff, the USTA Network and overall tennis industry to promote greater diversity and inclusion in tennis player participation and in USTA NorCal services, activities, events and programs.

-Members: Silvia Duenas-Bielser (Chair), Amy An, Larry Atkins, Mariko Fritz-Krockow, Michael Loleng, Samir Mahir, Tina Marie Murray, Carl Mendoza, Vince Owens
+Members: Silvia Duenas-Bielser (Chair), Amy An, Mariko Fritz-Krockow, Michael Loleng, Samir Mahir, Tina Marie Murray, Carl Mendoza, Vince Owens

 Staff Liaisons: Troy Rondeau